Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 ### Existing Known Heuristics

-One of the most well-known heuristics for identifying the compiler used to generate a given contract's bytecode is by examining the first few operations in the bytecode.
+One of the most well-known heuristics for identifying the compiler used to generate a given contract's bytecode is by examining the first few operations in the bytecode, as different compilers take different approaches to program execution.
+For example:

 #### Solidity

-Solc typically uses the following sequences of opcodes as the first few instructions in the bytecode:
+The Solidity compiler, solc, typically uses the following sequences of opcodes as the first few instructions in the bytecode:

 -   `0x60 0x80 0x60 0x40 0x52` (indicates solc `0.4.22+`)
 -   `0x60 0x60 0x60 0x40 0x52` (indicates solc `0.4.11-0.4.21`)